temujin9/mezovy/pcs/tabletop/ludwig floptr.md

-    Sure Footed - full speed Stealth and Acrobatics Vital Punishment - Vital Strike, plus use once per round in Attack of Opportunity Cunning Feint - feint as move or first attack in full, flatfooted until the vigilante’s next turn Battle Dancer Brawler 2
+    Sure Footed - full speed Stealth and Acrobatics Vital Punishment - Vital Strike, plus use once per round in Attack of Opportunity Cunning Feint - feint as move or first attack in full, flatfooted until the vigilante’s next turn Skill Familiarity - four skills (Stealth, Perception, Bluff, Acrobatics) take 10 even when threatened, or +2 if not Battle Dancer Brawler 2
-  Unarmed Strike - d6 damage from unarmed attack (d8 if Enlarged) Martial Flexibility - move action, pick up a combat feat for 1 min Dancer's Cunning - unarmed strikes are performance weapons Brawler's Flurry - extra attack in full-attack, -2 to hit for all attacks
+  Unarmed Strike - d6+6 damage from unarmed attack (d8+6 if Enlarged) Martial Flexibility - move action, pick up a combat feat for 1 min Dancer's Cunning - unarmed strikes are performance weapons Brawler's Flurry - extra attack in full-attack, -2 to hit for all attacks